 Since different people have different kinds of systems they want to install, I’ll provide a few different types of amps that are great choices for you.
 For example:

-- Multi-channel amps for 2 or 4-speaker systems, or a combination of speakers + subwoofers
+- Multi-channel amps for 2 or 4-speaker systems (or a combination of speakers + subwoofers)

 Of those above, think about which ones will be most useful in the long run if you need to change things around later.
 Try to plan ahead.
 (Of course, you can always add another great budget amp later and expand your system for even more power!)

-With 150W x 4 @ 4 ohms of power you can bridge to an advertised 600W RMS x 2, this class A/B amp is a great sounding budget amp with enough power to run some of the best low-cost custom installation setups you might think of.
+With 150W x 4 @ 4 ohms of power available you can bridge the AC1600.4 to an advertised 600W RMS x 2.
+This class A/B amp is a good sounding budget amp with enough power to run your favorite custom system.
+However, it’s also great for just supplementing a factory stereo too.

 It’s an inexpensive but nice amp and has some features that many of the higher-end competitors don’t have.
-A great example is the included bass remote control, which is separate purchase on many more expensive models!
+A great example is the included bass remote control, which is a separate purchase on many more expensive models.